Generic Name and Formulations:

 Increased somnolence, sedation with concomitant CNS depressants, alcohol.
 May be potentiated by CYP2C19 inhibitors (eg, fluconazole, fluvoxamine, ticlopidine, omeprazole), alcohol.
 May diminish effect of hormonal contraceptives (use non-hormonal forms).
 May need to adjust dose of drugs metabolized by CYP2D6.

-Somnolence, sedation, drooling, constipation, cough, UTI, aggression, insomnia, dysarthria, fatigue.
+Somnolence, sedation, drooling, constipation, pyrexia, lethargy, cough, UTI, aggression, insomnia, dysarthria, fatigue.

 Tabs—100; Susp—120mL (w.
 2 dosing syringes)